Program Director: Tonia Bleam, Ph.D.

 Program Learning Outcomes

 The Department of Linguistics B.A. program seeks to expose majors to fundamental questions about the nature of the human mind, using Language as a vehicle for examining this issue.
 The program aims to cultivate strong empirical research skills, data analysis, application of scientific methodology, and the ability to communicate clear, logical arguments.
 Through their coursework, students are exposed to data from a broad range of languages and dialects, leading to an understanding that all varieties are equally complex and rule-governed.
 By the time students complete the requirements for the major, they can expect to have mastered the following measurable learning outcomes:

 - Students demonstrate the ability to apply scientific methodology to data analysis and to develop effective argumentation skills.

-- Students demonstrate the ability to critically evaluate a proposal in the field.
+- Students demonstrate the ability to critically evaluate proposals in the field.